T-J-D-Cavey/my-web-dev-blog/README.md

 # My Web Dev Blog

+*Please note this blog is currently not being updated

 Visit the site <a href="https://my-web-dev-blog.vercel.app/" target="_blank">here</a>.

 Welcome to my Blog!
 I've written about my self-taught journey into web development, sharing insights and reflections that might be of interest to someone who's doing the same.